janus/static-server/README.md

 ## Features

-- Serves static files (HTML, CSS, JS, images, etc.)
+- Serves static files (HTML, CSS, JS, images, pdf, etc.)
 - Handles common browser MIME types
 - Easy to configure and run
 - It is assumed that your files are located in a directory named "static" within the same directory as this script.